tpool2/ibvs_sim/README.md

 IBVS Sim ROS Package
 ====================

 This package contains source files needed to simulate multirotor precision landings using image-based visual servoing.
 Simulations for landing on stationary ground targets, and moving targets exhibiting ship-like motion are included.
 The simulation environment is ROS/Gazebo.
 Also included in this repository are launch files for performing precision landings in hardware using a PX4-enabled multirotor.
-Use of this package assumes you have installed Ubuntu 16.04 LTS, ROS Kinetic, and Gazebo.
+Use of this package assumes you have installed Ubuntu 18.04 LTS, ROS Melodic, and Gazebo 9.

 ## Workspace Setup ##